spacer

 Note that there are many references to the keyboard.
 This is due to the visual use of the black and white keys that are one of the most recognized visual props when studying music.

-You should know about note names and the symbols for sharp (#) and flat (b) notes.
-As well you should understand how the sharp and flat symbols are used.
+You should know about note names and the symbols for sharps (#) and flat (b) notes.

-You should be familiar with the master staff and intervals.
 You can review these music theory elements by clicking on the links or the navigation bar.

 Key Names